wondermelon4ever/together/readme.md

+# This Project is for

-This project is for developing
+- This project is for developing together ui for web.
+- UI for Mobile device would be developed with another project.